 Geo AI Data Science VM samples

-In addition to the ML and deep learning framework-based samples from the base Data Science VM, a set of geospatial samples is also provided as part of the Geo AI Data Science VM.
-These samples can help you jump-start your development of AI applications using Geospatial data and the ArcGIS software.
+In addition to the machine-learning and deep-learning framework-based samples from the base Data Science VM, a set of geospatial samples is also provided as part of the Geo AI Data Science VM.
+These samples can help you jump-start your development of AI applications by using geospatial data and the ArcGIS software:

-Getting stated with Geospatial analytics with Python: An introductory sample showing how to work with Geospatial data using the Python interface to ArcGIS provided by the arcpy library.
-It also shows how you can combine traditional machine learning with geospatial data and visualize the result on a map in ArcGIS.
+Getting started with geospatial analytics with Python: An introductory sample showing how to work with geospatial data through the Python interface to ArcGIS is provided by the arcpy library.
+It also shows how to combine traditional machine learning with geospatial data and then visualize the result on a map in ArcGIS.

 Pixel-level land use classification: A tutorial that illustrates how to create a deep neural network model that accepts an aerial image as input and returns a land-cover label.
-Examples of land-cover labels are "forested" or "water."
+Examples of land-cover labels are forested and water.
 The model returns such a label for every pixel in the image.
-The model is built using Microsoft's open-source Cognitive Toolkit (CNTK) deep learning framework.

 Additional samples that use the Data Science VM are available here: